Payroll service prices

 There is no default answer to this question.
 It depends entirely on how many staff you employ, how hands-on you wish to be with the handling of a monthly payroll as a business owner, and which service provider you decide to work with.

-The cost of payroll service is typically a weekly or monthly charge, calculated per employee.
+The cost of a payroll service is typically a weekly or monthly charge, calculated per employee.
 If you pay a regular and consistent salary to a number of different people (typically anything from double figures onward) you should be able to qualify as a medium-sized business and negotiate a rate with any payroll provider.

 If your wage structure operates outside of a conventional fixed-rate monthly schedule (a salary model based upon commissions and overtime that may see the bottom line fluctuate from payslip to payslip, for example) you may be asked to pay some kind of premium.